 The good news is that there is plenty of support to help you through the process.

-For example, website www.getingofar.gov.uk is a great starting point, where you’ll find lots of down-to-earth information and practical advice.
-While the steps to taking on an apprentice and finding funding are at www.gov.uk/take-on-an-apprentice
+For example, www.getingofar.gov.uk is a great starting point, where you’ll find lots of down-to-earth information and practical advice.
+And check out the steps to taking on an apprentice and finding funding are at www.gov.uk/take-on-an-apprentice

 How Hudson Contract supports the future of construction